The IndieBeat: Valleys Between is a relaxing puzzler that ponders the environment

 GamesBeat: Can you tell me about yourself and what you do at Little Lost Fox?

 Niamh Fitzgerald: I’m a producer and game designer at Little Lost Fox.
 We’re a small indie studio, and we craft small, delightful games, based in Wellington, New Zealand.
 We try to take a lot of inspiration from the small interactions that make up life.
 That’s a particular focus for us in our current game, Valleys Between, which was formerly known as Grow.
-My role is, I’m the producer for the team, and I work as one of the game designers.

 GamesBeat: So this is the first game, the reason the studio came together?